TGFD-Project/TGFD/README.md

 <h4 id="211-dbpedia-tgfds">2.1.1 DBpedia TGFDs</h4>

 We manually defined a core set of TGFDs that were curated according to real life domain knowledge.
-We then used a systematic approach to vary |Q| (adding attributes), and varying delta.
+From these core set of TGFDs, we modified them to generate additional TGFDs.
+With the existing vertices, we added attributes to X. We expanded the pattern by adding additonal vertices and edges.
+We varied delta.

 We used the following subset of the vertices, edges, and attributes in the DBpedia dataset to form TGFDs.